Understanding Integrated Gradients with SmoothTaylor for Deep Neural Network Attribution: Introduction

 Sundararajan et al. \cite{Sundararajan2017} proposed \textit{Integrated Gradients} (\textit{IG}) as an attribution method for deep neural networks, which unlike other methods \cite{Zeiler2014,Springenberg2015,Binder2016,Zhou2016,Shrikumar2017,Montavon2017,Selvaraju2020}, is fully independent of the composition of the model's structure, and can be easily implemented with access to just the input's gradients after back-propagation.
-As such, it can be widely applied to various deep neural networks architectures and tasks, and it is also computationally efficient to compute.
+As such, it is computationally efficient to compute, and can be widely applied to various deep neural networks architectures and tasks.

 However, \textit{IG} require a selected baseline as a benchmark, which raises the question on how such a baseline is to be chosen.
 In addition, just as with other gradient-based methods \cite{Baehrens2010,Simonyan2014}, \textit{IG} often create attribution maps that are noisy which affects the ease of its interpretability.
 For example, compare the saliency maps (attribution maps visualized by a 2D image) of \textit{IG} (center two) with other methods \cite{Simonyan2014,Binder2016,Smilkov2017} in Figure \ref{fig:method-comparison}, which is based on a DenseNet \cite{Huang2017} with 121 layers pretrained for the ImageNet image classification task.
 The noisiness of its explanations is visually striking.